Tambua-WomenInTech-Blog/womenintechblog/README.md

 Here are the branch naming conventions:

 * A Blog should use : `Blog/your-git-username/title of the blog`

+* To edit an already published Blog, use : `edit/your-git-username/title of the blog`

 * A chore should use : `chore/the chore name`